microscaler/BRRTRouter/README.md

   - Validated real-world production use cases beyond examples
   - Multi-crate support demonstrates tool maturity and flexibility
   - One step closer to beta release
-  - Many thanks to the **PriceWhisperer.ai** startup team for trusting BRRTRouter with their mission critical systems.
+  - Many thanks to the **PriceWhisperer.ai** startup team for trusting BRRTRouter with their mission-critical systems.
 Their testing and recommendations to adopt JSF have been transformational!

 - **🎨 Sample SolidJS Dashboard**: Complete interactive UI showcasing all BRRTRouter capabilities
   - Live data display with auto-refresh and modal views